Build Your Lifecycle Plan - Verizon Innovative Learning Schools

 A lifecycle plan assists districts in understanding the schedule of what is coming in and out of use.
 A lifecycle plan includes:

-• A detailed list of every technology asset the school district has, including all devices and other hardware, operating systems, software and applications.
+• A detailed list of every technology asset in the school district, including all devices and other hardware, operating systems, software and applications.

 • The names of the asset owners and the business processes for each item.